 Audit Students Fees

-Students enrolling in regular college classes on an audit basis will pay the same fees (including the application fee and any late registration fee) as those enrolling for credit.
+Students enrolling in regular college classes on an audit basis will pay the same fees (including maintenance fees and any late registration fees) as those enrolling for credit.
 Exceptions are granted for students who are totally disabled, senior citizens or state service retirees in compliance with VSCC Policy.

 Senior Citizens Fees

 Persons 60 years of age and over who are domiciled in Tennessee may audit credit classes at no maintenance charge, applying to enrollment on a space available basis only.
 Special Course Fees as listed in the following section may be charged where required.
 Senior citizens who audit classes will be required to submit an application for admission to the College.